shahsawoodhamzavi/readability/README.md

 # Readability
-Readability is a program that computes the approximate grade level needed to comprehend some text.
+Readability is a web-based program implemented in **[html](https://developer.mozilla.org/en-US/docs/Web/HTML), [css](https://developer.mozilla.org/en-US/docs/Web/CSS), [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)** that computes the approximate grade level needed to comprehend some text.

 ## Reading Levels
 According to [Scholastic](https://www.scholastic.com/teachers/teaching-tools/collections/guided-reading-book-lists-for-every-level.html), E.B.
 White’s “Charlotte’s Web” is between a second and fourth grade reading level, and Lois Lowry’s “The Giver” is between an eighth grade reading level and a twelfth grade reading level.
 What does it mean, though, for a book to be at a “fourth grade reading level”?